dattasiddhartha-3/dattasiddhartha-3.github.io/_pages/background.md

 <br/><br/>

 <details>
-  <summary>Filmography</summary>
+  <summary><b>Filmography</b></summary>

-   In my spare time I take a drone out for a spin in the country side and capture a different perspective of the world I inhabit... and sometimes take part in a few skits...
+   <h6>In my spare time I take a drone out for a spin in the country side and capture a different perspective of the world I inhabit... and sometimes take part in a few skits...</h6>

 </details>